OWASP/API-Security/2019/en/src/0xa3-excessive-data-exposure.md

   data.
 * Backend engineers should always ask themselves "who is the consumer of the data?" before exposing a new API endpoint.
-* Use generic methods like "to_json" and "to_string" from the ORM / Model level very carefully.
+* Avoid using generic methods such as to_json() and to_string().
+  Instead, cherry-pick specific properties you really want to return
-* Classify sensitive and personally identifiable information (PII) that your application stores and works.
+* Classify sensitive and personally identifiable information (PII) that your application stores and works with, reviewing all API calls returning such information to see if these responses pose a security issue.
 * Implement a schema-based response validation mechanism as an extra layer of security.
-As part of this mechanism define and enforce data returned by all API methods.
+As part of this mechanism define and enforce data returned by all API methods, including errors.

 ## References